keithalewis/math/eber.md

 A fundamental problem when implementing date and time operations is how to convert two calendar dates to a time duration and a date plus a time duration back to a calendar date.
 Let $t(d)$ be the _time_ associated with _date_ $d$.
-On Unix systems it is common to use the number of non-leap seconds since midnight 1 January, 1970 [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+On Unix systems it is common to use the number of non-leap seconds since Unix epoch midnight 1 January, 1970 [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 Most modern systems allow resolution to microseconds.
 The inverse function $d(t)$ converts time to dates.